coder/coder/docs/contributing/frontend.md

 ### Integration

-Test user interactions like "Click in a button shows a dialog", "Submit the form sends the correct data", etc. For this, we use [Jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/).
+Test user interactions like "Click in a button shows a dialog," "Submit the form sends the correct data," etc. For this, we use [Jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/).
 If the test involves routing checks like redirects or maybe checking the info on another page, you should probably consider using the **E2E** approach.